esrc-official/ESRC-Face-Android/README.md

         true,  // Whether detect face or not. true,  // Whether detect facial landmark or not.
 If enableFace is false, it is also automatically set to false. true,  // Whether analyze facial action unit or not.
-If enableFace or enableFacialLandmark is false, it is also automatically set to false. true),  // Whether recognize facial expression or not.
+If enableFace or enableFacialLandmark is false, it is also automatically set to false. true,  // Whether recognize basic facial expression or not.
+If enableFace is false, it is also automatically set to false. true),  // Whether recognize valence facial expression or not.
 If enableFace is false, it is also automatically set to false. new ESRC.ESRCHandler() {
         @Override
         public void onDetectedFace(ESRCTYPE.Face face, ESRCException e) {